bcohenboulakia/nbworkshop/README.md

 ## GitHub workflow

 The conversion can be automated by a GitHub Actions workflow called `Generate `Students` Notebooks branch` which calls the conversion script on every update of a Notebook in a monitored directory.
 Note that the GitHub workflow uses `.github/conversion.json` as configuration file (including for calling the conversion script), and provides detailed error log in case this file is invalid (or missing).
+The workflow's behavior depends on the value of the `rebuild_all` parameter:
+* If set to `true`, the workflow wipes out the existing `Students`branch and recreates it from the latest state of the main branch, then runs the conversion script on every Notebook in a monitored directory.
+If you have manually edited the content of the Students branch, be aware that these manual changes — including Notebooks and other files — will be completely lost, as the branch is fully reset and all content is regenerated from scratch.
+* If set to `false`, the workflow checks out the latest main branch, updates the Students branch, and runs the conversion script on every Notebook that has been modified since the last commit.
+If you have manually edited  a notebook that is detected as changed and thus regenerated, your manual changes to that notebook will be overwritten by the automated process.
+Manual changes to other Notebooks or files will remain until a merge conflict occurs.
+For non-Notebook files that are in conflict, the workflow automatically resolves the conflict by keeping the version from the remote Students branch, meaning your manual changes to those files will be preserved, while changes from the main branch are discarded.

+Thus, manually editing the `Students`branch should be avoided.

-The result of the workflow execution can be reviewed on the `README.md` of the `Students` branch which contains a short overview of the conversion process:
+The result of the workflow execution can be reviewed on the `README.md` of the `Students` branch which contains a short overview of the conversion process (including merge conflicts, whether on Notebooks or other files):
 ![Student branch README](https://github.com/user-attachments/assets/bc132feb-5f43-40e7-aa64-962154bc15b1)

 A copy of this review appears on the workflow page in the `Action` tab on the GitHub repository web page:
 ![GitHub Actions summary](https://github.com/user-attachments/assets/545d2bd4-8740-4ebc-8675-a7ac4e952cfb)

 The workflow can also be run manually from the same tab.
 For more information on how to manage and monitor GitHub workflow, see the [official GitHub Actions documentation](https://docs.github.com/en/actions/writing-workflows/quickstart).

 ### Zip archive and attached files